mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Ubuntu - Updates and Repository Items.md

     sudo apt-get autoremove

 See if anything needs to be removed and if all looks okay, just go ahead and respond yes (`Y`) and all should be good.

+### Dealing with PPAs (Personal Package Archives).

+Check what PPAs (Personal Package Archives) are set on the system:

+    ls -la /etc/apt/sources.list.d/

+Check what repositories—including PPAs—the system checks:

+    apt-cache policy

+#### Installing and removing a PPA.

+First install `python-software-properties` like this:

+    sudo aptitude install python-software-properties

+Next add the PPA repository to the system like this:

+    sudo add-apt-repository ppa:whatever/ppa

+Remove a specific repository using `add-apt-repository` with the `--remove` flag:

+    sudo add-apt-repository --remove ppa:whatever/ppa

 ***